Understanding Low Estrogen in Women

 Estrogen levels aren’t static – they rise and fall naturally depending on your age, where you are in your menstrual cycle, and whether you’re pregnant, perimenopausal, or postmenopausal.
 So what’s considered “normal” can vary a lot from person to person.

-For example, during the menstrual cycle, estrogen (specifically estradiol, the most active form) can range anywhere from about 15 to 350 picograms per milliliter (pg/mL), peaking just before ovulation.
+For example, during the menstrual cycle, estrogen (specifically estradiol, the most active form) can range anywhere from about 50-550pg/mL, peaking just before ovulation (cycle day 12).
 In pregnancy, levels shoot up significantly.
-After menopause, they drop and tend to stay low – usually under 10 to 20 pg/mL.
+After menopause, they drop to an undetectable serum level and FSH (follicle stimulating Hormone rises.

 Key Point: When Should You Get Your Estrogen Levels Tested?

-If you’re experiencing symptoms like irregular periods, unexplained weight changes, vaginal dryness, or mood issues – and they’re starting to impact your day-to-day life – it may be time to talk to your doctor.
+If you’re experiencing symptoms like irregular periods, unexplained weight changes, vaginal dryness, or mood issues – and they’re starting to impact your day-to-day life – it may be time to talk to your medical provider.
 A simple blood test can give you a clearer picture of what’s going on.

 What is Low Estrogen?